quocquang/Project-Online-Retail/README.md

     - October 2011 maintained the high revenue trend, reaching 974,603.590.
     - November 2011 saw a further increase in revenue, reaching 1,132,407.740.
     - However, in December 2011, there was a significant decrease in revenue, dropping to 342,506.380.
+- Monthly revenue growth rate chart:
+    - The revenue growth rate is experiencing significant fluctuations.
+In some months, the revenue growth rate is very high, such as in January and July.
+However, in other months, the revenue growth rate is negative, such as in April and October.
+    - The revenue growth rate tends to decrease over time.
+In the first 12 months, the average revenue growth rate is 0.2%.
+However, in the following 12 months, the average revenue growth rate drops to only 0.1%.
+- Number of customers per month chart
+    - The number of customers shows an increasing trend over time.
+In the first year, the average number of customers per month is 1000.
+However, in the second year, the average number of customers per month increases to 1200.
+    - The number of customers exhibits seasonal fluctuations.
+During the summer months, the number of customers is typically higher compared to the winter months.
+    - There are some months with significant spikes in the number of customers.
+For example, in December 2011, the number of customers increased to 1600.
+- Number of orders per month chart
+    - The number of orders shows an increasing trend over time.
+In the first month, the number of orders is over 20,000.
+    - The number of orders exhibits monthly fluctuations, with November having the highest number of orders, exceeding 60,000.
+- Average Revenue per Order chart
+    - In 2011, the average revenue for two months, April and November, shows a significant decrease, particularly in November.
+    - The average revenue for the two highest months, May and September, is notably high.
+- New Customer Ratio chart
+    - The rate of new customers shows a sharp decrease over time.
 - Best Customers: Recent, frequent, high-value purchases (High RFM) - 354 customers.
 - Loyal Customers: Frequent, high-value purchases (High RF, Medium M) - 980 customers.
 - Big Spenders: Recent, high-value purchases but less frequent (Medium RFM) - 1044 customers.